BDE 4.14.0 Production release

 toDoList.enqueueTask("Pay the bills.");

-Then, the husband watches the Yankee's game on TV.
-Upon returning to the list he consults the list to see what task is up next:
+Then, they watch the Yankee's game on TV.
+Upon returning to the list they consult the list to see what task is up next:

 assert(!strcmp("Pay the bills.", toDoList.currentTask()));

-Next, he sees that he has to pay the bills.
-When the bills are finished, he flushes that task from the list:
+Next, they see that they have to pay the bills.
+When the bills are finished, they flush that task from the list:

 assert(false == toDoList.finishTask());

-Then, he consults the list for the next task.
+Then, they consult the list for the next task.

 assert(!strcmp("Change the car's oil.", toDoList.currentTask()));

-Next, he sees he has to change the car's oil.
-Before he can get started, another request comes:
+Next, they see that they have to change the car's oil.
+Before they can get started, another request comes in:

 toDoList.enqueueTask("Get some hot dogs.");